Does your IP Address Change When You Move?

 From a privacy and anonymity context the main issue is the IP address you use at home.
 It can be logged, monitored and tracked very easily when you’re online.
 What’s more it’s registered to a specific location and individual (whoever pays the internet account).
 A complete record of what this IP address does online exists on the logs at the ISP, plus partial logs at each and every web server that is visited.

-You often cannot actually change this address at all, although this is largely dependant on your ISP.
+You often cannot actually change this address at all, although this is largely dependent on your ISP.
 Sometimes rebooting you modem/router will get a new public IP address assigned.
 For most of us though this doesn’t work, you can check by typing ‘what is my IP address‘ into Google which will show your public IP.

-So to summarise, yes your IP address changes all the time depending on where and what you access the internet from.
+So, to summarise, yes, your IP address changes all the time depending on where and what you access the internet from.
 Largely speaking your home IP address which is unique and linked to your physical address doesn’t change.
-So if you want to mouth off on a forum or social media, then do it with a made up account from a coffee shop or public wifi point!
+So, if you want to mouth off on a forum or social media, then do it with a made-up account from a coffee shop or public wifi point!